Elijah Combs

-'General' Elijah Combs (April 17, 1770 in Frederick County, Virginia – September 12, 1855 in Hazard, Perry County, Kentucky), is the son of John Combs and his wife, Nancy Harding.
+'General' Elijah Combs (April 17, 1770 in Frederick County, Virginia – September 12, 1855 in Hazard, Perry County, Kentucky), was the son of John Combs and his wife, Nancy Harding.
 He migrated to Kentucky from North Carolina in 1792 bringing with him his wife and several slaves (called: 'Anne', 'Nance' and 'Jake').
 He is listed as deeding roughly 10 acres for what became the Town of Hazard to the town in 1826.

 Elijah was the Founder of Hazard, Perry County, Kentucky on November 2, 1820, which he named after General Oliver Hazard Perry, a hero of the War of 1812.
 Perry County was formed by the Kentucky General Assembly from portions of Clay and Floyd Counties in Kentucky.